1ven/react-typescript-boilerplate/README.md

 # react-typescript-boilerplate
-Boilerplate for React project, using typescript.
+React boilerplate project, using typescript language.

 ## Installation
 To initialize project and install all dependencies, run: